amorist/awesome/README.md

 - [CatBreeds](https://github.com/cwgavin/CatBreeds) - A Xamarin app that recognizes the breeds of cats in the photos.
 - [unix-history-repo](https://github.com/dspinellis/unix-history-repo) - Continuous Unix commit history from 1970 until today

-## Blade

-- [grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home

 ## C